ad9311/elementos-api-rails/README.md

-# Elementos-API-Ruby
+# Elementos-API-Rails

-Welcome to Elementos-API-Ruby, an API service that provides information about the elements of the periodic table.
+Welcome to Elementos-API-Rails, an API service that provides information about the elements of the periodic table.
 With this API, you can retrieve specific element details by name, symbol, or atomic number.
 This project is built using Ruby on Rails.

 ## Getting Started